layerswap/layerswapapp/public/doc/blog/guides/Terms_of_Service.md

 ### **Fees and Expenses**

-1. Fees
-2. LayerSwap Application may involve several types of fees paid by its users:
+LayerSwap Application may involve several types of fees paid by its users:
-3. LayerSwap fee;
+1. LayerSwap fee;
-4. third party fee;
+2. third party fee;
-5. network fee;
+3. network fee;
-6. Certain transaction fees may be charged by other service providers, including your exchange service.
+4. Certain transaction fees may be charged by other service providers, including your exchange service.

 ### **Restrictions and User warranties**